 When performing problem identification using crash data, the UHSO examines five-year trend data, as well as crash data from the most recent year.
-For the FFY2018 Highway Safety Plan, crash data from 2011-2015 was the primary source of data used to support problem identification.
-During the fiscal year, the UHSO Traffic Records Program Manager left the division, leaving the UHSO without an in-house data analyst.
-This function will be performed by the Utah Transportation and Public Safety - Crash Data Initiative (UTAPS) located at the University of Utah.
-UTAPS is scheduled to go live the first part of July 2018.
-In turn, for a period of six months, the UHSO was without an analyst to assist in updating problem identifications for each program areas.
-Program managers were instructed to use one or more of the following crash data sources when developing their problem identification for the FFY 2019 HSP:
+For the FFY2020 Highway Safety Plan, crash data from 2012-2016 was the primary source of data used to support problem identification.
+Several reasons drove the decision to use the 2012-2016 dataset for another year.
+During this past fiscal year, the UHSO Traffic Records Program Manager position was vacated and as of this draft, the replacement has not been placed.
+Data projects continued in the absence of a Traffic Records Program Manager, including the implementation of the Utah Transportation and Public Safety - Crash Data Initiative (UTAPS) located at the University of Utah.
+With this initiative, the